Felix Fabri

 Felix Fabri (also spelt Faber; 1441 – 1502) was a Swiss Dominican theologian.
 He left vivid and detailed descriptions of his pilgrimages to Palestine and also in 1489 authored a book on the history of Swabia, entitled Historia Suevorum.

-He made his early studies under the Dominicans at Basle and Ulm, where he spent most of his life.
+He made his early studies under the Dominicans at Basel and Ulm, where he spent most of his life.

 "Faber" is the Latin nominative singular form of his surname.
-He is often referred to as "Fabri," the Latin genitive singular, i.e. the possessive form, because his name appears this way in the title of his book, "Fratris Felicis Fabri Evagatorium in Terræ Sanctæ, Arabiæ et Egypti peregrinationem."
+He is often referred to as "Fabri", the Latin genitive singular, i.e. the possessive form, because his name appears this way in the title of his book, "Fratris Felicis Fabri Evagatorium in Terræ Sanctæ, Arabiæ et Egypti peregrinationem".